romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can GitHub APIs enhance the administrative capabilities beyond the user interface?
+Q: How can GitHub APIs enhance the administrative capabilities beyond the user interface?
 <details><summary>Show the answer</summary><p>

 - **By allowing administrators to programmatically query the audit log and automate repository management tasks**